rubywerman/berkeley_cs_opportunities/README.md

 # Berkeley Computer Science Opportunities
-List of student scholarships, clubs, and events for the UC Berkeley students.
-This list aims to cover all relevant opportunities.
+In progress list of student scholarships, clubs, and events for the UC Berkeley students.
+This list aims to cover all techy/relevant opportunities.

 ### Contributing